Looking for an undergraduate research experience on campus?

 Start now!!!
 It is never too soon to start.
 Finding a research position can take time.

-Your likelihood of landing a research position diminishes as your progress through your college degree (e.g., your chances of finding a position are very low as a Senior).
-Faculty members want a longer term relationship because they spend a lot of resources (time and money) to train you.
-In order to receive a return on that “investment” you need to get to a point where you are contributing to the research mission of the group.
+Your likelihood of landing a research position diminishes as you progress through your college degree (e.g., your chances of finding a position are very low as a Senior).
+Faculty members want a long-term relationship because they spend time and money to train you.
+To receive a return on that “investment” they need you to get to a point where you are contributing to the research mission of the group.